 You can collect information from visitors with a Form Block, Custom product form, or a Custom checkout form.
-While these forms have different uses, they have the same 19 form fields that you can use as the building blocks for your form.
+While these forms have different uses, they have almost all the same form fields that you can use as the building blocks for your form.

-The Text field allows users to enter basic information.
+Use the Text field to collect basic information from visitors.
 Only one line of text can be entered here, so this field is best if you're expecting a short reply.

 This is similar to the Select field, except with a different display style.

-You can add multiple options.
-For each option, the visitor rates on a five-step scale from "Strongly Disagree" to "Strongly Agree."
+You can create a response survey with the Survey field.
+For each option in the survey, visitors rate on a five-step scale from "Strongly Disagree" to "Strongly Agree."

-In the form submission email, survey answers are displayed using a numerical scale from -2 to 2. "-2" will represent "Strongly Disagree" and "2" will represent "Strongly Agree."
+In the form submission email, survey answers are displayed using a numerical scale from -2 to 2. "-2" represents "Strongly Disagree" and "2" represents "Strongly Agree."